 Pierre Bourdieu, Entwurf einer Theorie der Praxis.
 Auf der ethnologischen Grundlage der kabylischen Gesellschaft, Frankfurt am Main 1976 (French original 1972)

 Review with respect to Digital Humanities

-Preliminary remarks: I have tried in previous posts, to outline the framework and parameters for the Digital Humanities: the delegitimization of great stories, the decentration in the epistemes, the question of the place (lieux) and of the time (presence), the media (book, documents, and other archival sources), authorship and the conditions of production (Charles Leadbeater).
+Preliminary remarks: I have tried to outline framework and parameters for the Digital Humanities in previous posts: the delegitimization of great stories, decentration in the epistemes, the question of the place (lieux) and of the time (presence), the relevance of the media (book, documents, as well as other archival sources), of algorithms and (Big) Data and, finally, the notion of authorship and the conditions of production (Charles Leadbeater).
 I have also presented some examples for Digital History (Wolfgang Schmale, Kiran Klaus Patel, Swiss Academy of Humanities and Social Sciences, Google applications) and, finally, a comment from a specialist of a leading platform of the Digital Humanities to these questions.

-It seems now time to think about the theory of practice in the Digital Humanities.
+It is time, to think about the theory of practice in the Digital Humanities.
 And who would be better suited as an inspiration to do this than Pierre Bourdieu.

 The study of the formation of categories in the social sciences helped Pierre Bourdieu to his breakthrough as a well known social scientist.
 He had tried to describe a Berber tribe in Algeria with the help of scientific opposition chains, thus creating a cultural totality in the sense of structuralism – as he had learned it from Claude Lévy-Strauss.